Vladimir Putin signals help for Kim Jong Un but quiet on weapons

 The meeting between the two sanctioned regimes - it included senior officials from both sides - took place at a time when their relations with the West are at an all-time low.

-The high-profile visit saw Mr Kim, who travelled for two days to the Vostochny space center in Russia's far east, warmly received by Mr Putin.
-Russian state media footage showed the two leaders grinning as they shook hands, before Mr Putin personally escorted Mr Kim around the space centre.
+The high-profile visit saw Mr Kim, who travelled for two days to Russia's far east, warmly received by Mr Putin.
+Russian state media footage showed the two leaders grinning as they shook hands, before Mr Putin personally escorted Mr Kim around the Vostochny space centre.

 Asked if Russia would help North Korea build satellites, Mr Putin said "this is why we've come to Vostochny Cosmodrome", Russian media reported.